 As part of the transition process from a consortial school into to a unified graduate school, the Graduate School of Public Health and Health Policy is in the process of consolidating its space into a single campus located in Central Harlem, Manhattan at 55 West 125th Street.
 Currently the School occupies two floors of the building, totaling 25,000 square feet.
 The campus offers a 120-person lecture hall, a video production room, a student lounge, a computer lab, conference room, four classrooms, and office space and workstations.
-Plans are underway for an additional 29,000 square foot expansion at this location that will be available as of August 2016.
-Beginning Fall 2016, all faculty and staff will be housed at 125th Street, and all courses, other than labs, will be offered here.
-Until Fall 2016, faculty and staff will continue to occupy offices and classes will continue to be taught at Hunter, Brooklyn, and Lehman Colleges and the Graduate School.
+Plans are underway for an additional 29,000 square foot expansion at this location that will be available as of August 2016 (see Criterion 1.7 in the ERF).
+Beginning fall 2016, all faculty and staff will be housed at 125th Street, and all courses, other than labs, will be offered here.
+Until fall 2016, faculty and staff will continue to occupy offices and classes will continue to be taught at Hunter, Brooklyn, and Lehman Colleges and the Graduate School.
 These facilities are described below.